esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/04-validation.md

 ### getKubernetesResource

-This function safely extracts the Kubernetes resource from the validation request:
+This function extracts the Kubernetes resource from the validation request:

 ```typescript
 /**